Hala-Kaisi/Fynder/README.md

-A few resources to get you started if the the project:
+A few resources to get you started with the project:

 - [Install Flutter](https://docs.flutter.dev/get-started/install)